Sonair-AS/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/ccs_cloud_intro.md

     \imageStyle{ccs_cloud_project_imported.png,width:60%}
     \image html ccs_cloud_project_imported.png "Project imported"

-- MCU+SDK examples can be run/debugged only on the next generation beta version of the IDE.
+- @VAR_SDK_NAME examples can be run/debugged only on the next generation beta version of the IDE.
 So if you're on the official IDE, click on the `(Beta)` menu item and say `Try Our Next-Generation IDE` as shown below.

     \imageStyle{ccs_cloud_next_gen_ide.png,width:60%}
     \image html ccs_cloud_next_gen_ide.png "Switch to Next-Gen IDE"